2BDM/programming_for_iot_applications_project/device_connector/README.md

 The following device agents have been provided:

-- DHT11: temperature and humidity sensor
+- DHT11: temperature and humidity sensor - [library](https://github.com/adafruit/Adafruit_Python_DHT) ~ DEPRECATED
-- BMP180: atmospheric pressure
+- BMP180: atmospheric pressure - [library](https://github.com/adafruit/Adafruit_Python_BMP) ~ DEPRECATED (sensor is not made anymore)
+- GY-30/BH1750: light sensor - [library](https://github.com/adafruit/Adafruit_CircuitPython_BH1750)

+Each agent was developed in such a way that the program can be ran in standalone mode as a way to test both the presence of the libraries and of the sensor